vincentvdk/Apparatus/README.md

 # Apparatus

-Apparatus is a project that helps you getting a complete new development environment running in minutes.
+Stop wasting too much time configuring your development environments and let Apparatus handle that for you.

 ## Intro
-- what is installed (asdf, butler, ..)
-- how it is configured (default zsh etc..)

-explain default configuration
+Apparatus is a project that provides a Fedora Silveblue based operating system configured for Developers/DevOps/Cloud Engineers/SRE's..

+Create new isolated development environments using pre-configured Distroboxes.

 ## Installation
-## OS
 The Apparatus OS is based on [Fedora Silberblue](https://fedoraproject.org/atomic-desktops/silverblue/) but does NOT have it's own ISO which you can use to install.
 Instead you need to install